ondemandenv/.github/profile/README.md

    2) developers can experiment discover and learn.
    3) multiple environments to run more tests in different scenarios in parallel.
 6) On demand environment,
-   1) By git branching/tagging which event driving automation to create/destroy new version of code/environment.
+   1) By git branching/tagging which event driving automation to create/destroy new version of code to environment.
+   2) Monitor/alarm environments' dependency versioning
-   2) Show version and environment status with github statuses.
+   3) Environment lifecycle/status sync with github workflow statuses.
 8) Monitoring and simulation:
    1) Dynamically generating DAG of dependency
    2) Dynamically generating deployment plans(phase/stages) based on DAG of dependency